What is going on with Alibaba Group Holding Limited? Sentiment Analysis

 Sponsored

-Further, it is important to consider BABA stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.72.BABA’s price to book ratio for the most recent quarter was 1.55, resulting in an 3.16 price to cash per share for the period.
+Further, it is important to consider BABA stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.75.BABA’s price to book ratio for the most recent quarter was 1.52, resulting in an 3.09 price to cash per share for the period.

 How does Alibaba Group Holding Limited (BABA) stock rate among analysts?
 Buy, sell, or hold?